So, you’re an author. That’s great. But just writing books isn’t enough – you’ve got to promote you and your books.

 4. Create effective call-to-actions.

-Your site must have call-to-action keywords that will motivate readers to visit and click on your links.
+Your site must include call to action keywords that motivate readers to visit and click on your links.
 Keywords and phrases to use include:

 – Get Started Today